nlkitai/nlux/README.md

 * **Flexible LLM Adapters** - `ChatGPT` and `HuggingFace`, and an API to **Create Your Own Adapter** for any LLM.
 * **Streaming LLM Output** - Streamed the chat response to the UI as it's being generated.
 * **Syntax Highlighting** - Color code snippets in the response. **Copy And Paste** code into your editor.
-* **Personalize The Conversation** - Provide context using system messages, and instruct LLM how to behave.
+* **Personalized Conversation** - Provide context using system messages, and instruct LLM how to behave.
 * **Zero Dependencies** - Lightweight codebase, with zero-dependencies except for LLM front-end libraries.

 ## Repo Content 📦

-This Github repository contains the source code for the NLUX library.<br />
+This GitHub repository contains the source code for the NLUX library.<br />
 It is a monorepo that contains the following NPM packages:

 **React JS Packages:**